 What does it cost?
 Tours of the Supreme Court of Virginia and the Judicial Learning Center are always free.

 Who can tour the Supreme Court of Virginia?
 Anyone!
 We often host groups of students from fourth grade through high school, as well as adult groups.
-Please note that for now, tour groups may not exceed 15 people.
-For large groups, we suggest splitting into multiple groups and rotating between the Supreme Court of Virginia and one of the Capitol area’s other highlights, including Capitol Square, the Capitol Building and the Executive Mansion (not currently giving tours).
+For large groups, we suggest splitting into multiple groups and rotating between the Supreme Court of Virginia and one of the Capitol area’s other highlights, including Capitol Square, the Capitol Building and the Executive Mansion.

 When can I come for a tour?
 Tours may be conducted between 9:00 AM and 3:00 PM, Monday through Friday, except when the building is closed for state and federal holidays.
 Tours cannot be conducted when the courtroom is in use, including but not limited to court sessions and writ panels.
 For those dates, visit the Supreme Court of Virginia Calendar.
 We require at least 24 hours’ notice to schedule tours.